List of minister-presidents of Mecklenburg-Vorpommern

-This is a list of the men who have served in the capacity of minister-president or equivalent office in the states within the region of Mecklenburg from the 18th century to 1952.
+This is a list of the people who have served in the capacity of minister-president or equivalent office in the states within the region of Mecklenburg from the 18th century to 1952.
 The states in question were Duchy and Grand Duchy of Mecklenburg-Schwerin, Duchy and Grand Duchy of Mecklenburg-Strelitz, Free States of Mecklenburg-Schwerin and Mecklenburg-Strelitz and unified state of Mecklenburg.

 In 1990, with German reunification, the state was re-established as Mecklenburg-Vorpommern.